kerbyfc/jacket.js/README.md

 #### 1. Conception

-How much we need the callstack when an error occurs at the front?
-I want it badly...
+Ask yourself: "How much i need to get stacktrace when an error occurs on client side?"
-I want avoid of missing notifications about front-end exceptions in production!
+I want it badly, especially in production.
-I dont want to wrap each method of my classes in try/catch to handle stacktrace, I want to wrap whole class and rid myself from this boring work.
-Also, I need the easy way to aggregate my functions with callbacks.
-That's why the Jacket was appeared.
+<br/>If you think too, I suppose that jacket - is what you need.

+However, you can handle stack trace only by "try & catch" construction, because window.onerror handler does not provide that.

+* And what you might to do in this case?
+* How to rid yourself from this boring work?
+* Is there any way of easy code' wrapping?

+Actual questions, aren't they?

 ##### 1.1.
 Pros & cons